sol/hpack/README.md

   the standard output channel, in the format `x.y.z`.
 * `hpack --help` Output information about the usage of `hpack` to the standard error channel.
+* `hpack list` (undocumented) Output the names of the package's exposed modules to the standard output channel, in the format of one name on each line.

 In respect of its main use, `hpack` has the following optional flags: